-Cara is the Assistant Head of the Eccles Centre for American Studies.
-The Centre has two broad aims: to increase awareness and use of the British Library's North American holdings, and to promote and support the study of North America in schools and universities in the United Kingdom.
-She manages the Centre's programme and outreach activities.
+Cara is the Deputy Head of the Eccles Centre for American Studies.
+She leads the Centre's programme and outreach activities related to the United States.
 More information on the Centre's work can be found on its website.

-Cara is Treasurer of the British Association for American Studies.
+Cara is the Chair of the British Association for American Studies.
+She previously served as the organisation’s Treasurer, and has also served as Secretary of HOTCUS (the Historians of the Twentieth Century United States).
 Before joining the Eccles Centre in 2013, she worked in Cultural Affairs at the US Embassy in London.
 From 2009-11, she was Lecturer in American Studies at King's College London.
 She has also worked at the Imperial War Museum, the Royal Opera House and for theatrical producer Sonia Friedman.

 - ‘Black Bodies, White Sheets: Civil Rights and the American Roadside’, contribution to 'Citizenship and the Built Environment' roundtable, Journal of American Studies 48:01 (2014), pp.3-8

 - ‘Managing Quasi-Domesticity at the Roadside: Postwar Female Moteliers and the Space of Reinvention’, Women’s Studies 40 (2011), pp. 1030–51